Environmental and Geographic Analysis Database

 - Related Programs

-The Maine Environmental and Geographic Analysis Database (EGAD) (formerly known as the Environmental and Groundwater Analysis Database) was originally designed to store site and water quality information and currently includes spatially located data for 39 different types of potential and actual sources of contamination to groundwater in Maine.
-Access to comprehensive up-to-date analytical data allows DEP to assess trends in regional ground water quality and quantity.
+The Maine Environmental and Geographic Analysis Database (EGAD) (formerly known as the Environmental and Groundwater Analysis Database) was originally designed to store site and water quality information for potential and actual sources of contamination to groundwater in Maine.
+It now also includes biological and surface water sampling sites, with a broad range of data types including physical, chemical, biological and spatial.
+Access to comprehensive up-to-date analytical data allows Department of Environmental Protection (DEP) staff from both the Bureau of Remediation and Waste Management (BRWM) and the Bureau of Water Quality (BWQ) to assess trends in regional surface and ground water quality and quantity.
 It also improves automated analysis and map-making capability including rapid access to information for emergency response to hazardous materials spills.
 Detailed well and analytical information in the database is used by staff to design remedial action at hazardous spill sites.
 It is also used by staff to evaluate potential for cumulative impacts of real estate development on ground water quality.

 Electronic Data Deliverable (EDD) and EGAD Questions, please contact: